 - How To Measure For Your New Bathroom

 - Select A Bath Vanity That Fits Your Style

 - Understanding Cabinet Construction

 - Bath Planner

 - Bath Planning Checklist

 - How to Choose a Bath Remodeling Contractor

 Natural Stone refers to slabs or tiles of granite, marble, or other stones.
 These surfaces are available in a wide variety of beautiful colors and have natural textures with glossy finishes.
 Granite is water, heat, and scratch resistant, however must be sealed regularly to avoid staining.
 Natural stone tops are made to accept a separate under mount sink bowl made of porcelain, steel, glass, or cast iron.
 These bowls are typically fastened to the vanity top by the fabricator.
 Also, these tops are offered with or without a separate backsplash.
 Overall, natural stone is the most expensive and popular vanity top option.

-Most veneer and solid wood cabinets have been stained or dyed to get the perfect look and tone.
 Over the years, cultured marble has become the most common vanity top material.
 It is a synthetic product made by casting polymers into a solid countertop form.
-It has gained its popularity because most tops are pre-made and available in a range of colors, patterns, and sizes.
+It has gained popularity because most tops are pre-made and available in a range of colors, patterns, and sizes.
 Many companies are now offering colors that look like a solid surface material with either a glossy or matte finish.
 These tops frequently have a molded 1-piece sink and backsplash and make for easy cleaning.
 Overall, these tops are inexpensive but offer limited options.